 If you want to create an account, read this page.

 By sending a message in the room, your MR will not be forgotten or accumulate conflicts.

 Our alternative to Reddit, where we post news and community threads.

 If you want a quick look at what’s going on and talk about it.

 reddit.com/r/rust for related Rust news and discussions.

 Our alternative to Twitter, where we post news and community threads.

 Demos and board meetings.

-This is our historical forum with old/classic questions, it’s inactive and must be used for historical purposes, if you have a question, send on Matrix chat.
+This is our archived forum with old/classic questions, it’s inactive and can only be used for archival purposes.
+If you have a question, send on Matrix chat.

 Redox talks given at various events and conferences.